dojo/docs/djConfig.rst

   </html>

 Note that the content of the djConfig="..." attribute is a comma-delimited list of name/value pairs the same as one would use when creating any JavaScript object.

+**Warning:  This approach will not work correctly if** your code goes through a proxy that re-writes the HTML and possibly inlines script src files in the HTML.
+One known case this happens is with UMTS broadband connections.
+Favor approach #2 below for those cases.

 2. Explicitly creating the djConfig object BEFORE including the dojo core
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~